Dutch National Ballet

 Music Pjotr Iljitsj Tsjaikovski

-Musical accompaniment Dutch National Ballet Orchestra conducted by Matthew Rowe
+Musical accompaniment Dutch Ballet Orchestra conducted by Matthew Rowe

 Change in box office opening hours

-Please note our box office opening hours will change on March 1.
+Please note our box office opening hours have changed as of 1 March 2023.

 Ticket prices